ksjiang/bb85/README.md

   JMP EEPROMrread8
 ```

-Next we send the address of the memory we want to access:
+Next we send the address of the memory we want to access as a bytestream:

 ```assembly
 EEPROMrread2: